izhank216/bonziworld7/README.md

 # bonziworld7
-the original bw7 src. also fuckune sucks
+the original bw7 (yes this is the original .org src) src. also fuckune sucks